mafg/UDACITY_DSND_1-Write_A_Data_Science_Blog_Post/README.md

 ## Investigation

-The aim of this notebook is to answer to 3 (and something more) questions:
+The aim of this notebook is to answer to 3 (and something more) business questions over the AirBnB datasets of Boston:

 * How the price rates changes during the year?
 Local maximum/minimum or spike?
 * Anythings about the properties that affects the base price rates?